dbousfie/4212syllabus/syllabus.md

 one from the course readings.
 All materials should be made available one week before the presentation including the presentation slides.

-## Essay: 45% of final grade due November 27, 2025.
+## Essay: Due November 27, 2025.

-Length: 3,000- 3,750 words (12- 15 pages), typed and double spaced.
+Length: 2000-3000 words (8- 10 pages), typed and double spaced.
 Pages should be numbered, and the type of font should be no smaller than 12 characters per inch (e.g., Arial 12).
 Students must submit their papers through the assignment tab in OWL and all papers may be processed by Turnitin.
 The instructor may require that 10% of randomly selected students will have to meet to discuss their paper in person after completion.